-Signature matching laws require election officials to compare the signatures voters provide on their ballots to the signatures on their voter registration or absentee ballot request forms.
+Signature matching laws require election officials to compare the signatures voters provide on their ballots to the signatures on their voter registration or mail ballot request forms.
 If election officials determine the signatures do not match, the ballot is rejected and not counted.
 Signature evaluation is notoriously unreliable and error-prone.
 It can result in ballot rejections based on nothing more than poor penmanship.

-Therefore, when a state relies on signature matching to verify absentee ballots, it must provide voters notice of signature problems, and a meaningful opportunity to verify their identity and ensure their votes are counted.
+Therefore, when a state relies on signature matching to verify mail ballots, it must provide voters notice of signature problems, and a meaningful opportunity to verify their identity and ensure their votes are counted.
 These so-called “notice and cure” policies are mandated by U.S. Constitution.

 Some notice and cure policies protect against erroneous rejection better than others.
 The most effective policies share two important features: